 Fuji Electric Cable Co., Ltd., boasts one of the largest market shares nationwide in the field of fireproof cable manufacturing and sales.
 In response to fire-related disasters from 1965 to 1985, in an about face from its original business of bind wire and vinyl insulated cables, the company shifted the focus of its efforts to manufacture, research, and development of fireproof cables.
 With the vision of protecting countless people from life-threatening fires in facilities, the company, which had won out over fierce competition in the industry, finally succeeded in developing a “1-hour fireproof cable” in 2021.
 And it is a fact known only to those in the know that Okabe Mica was the main partner that has supported the manufacture of fireproof cable by Fuji Electric Cable.
 We invited supervisors from both companies who have been instrumental in establishing this unshakeable partnership that has spanned so many years, to tell us about the unknown episodes and hardships that lie behind the development known only to those involved and the outlook for the future.

-FUJI ELECTRIC CABLE CO.,LTD.
+FUJI ELECTRIC CABLE CO.,LTD. - Hideaki Okazaki

 Kofu Factory Former Manager